Need a way to make the laundry process easier, more efficient, and go by faster? Our readers share their top tips.

 - When sorting, turn everything the right way and spray stains.

 - Do drier and hanging loads separately.
-Then you won’t dry the wrong thing and you won’t need to sort items after washing, which is much harder when they’re wet. *BCP Favorite [maybe we have a little tag]
+Then you won’t dry the wrong thing and you won’t need to sort items after washing, which is much harder when they’re wet.

 - Do the load by family members, but wash towels and sheets altogether.
 Then, putting everything away goes quickly.